 What Makes Up A Good Answer

 The ability to answer this question is quite simple.
 The first part is knowing what type of leader you are.
-And having the working history to be able to back it up.
+And having the working history of being able to back it up.
 Something that relates to your resume.

 The second is the ability to communicate that leadership style and why it’s valuable or why it works for you.
-There’s various types of leadership styles, so when the interviewer asks for you to describe yours, it can be unique.
+There are various leadership styles, so when the interviewer asks for you to describe yours, it can be unique.